danielxhogan/blog/content/posts/Libav Tutorial/Lesson 1.3: Add Chapters.md

-`mkv` and `webm`, the end time listed in the files metadata will be the value stated in the `chapters.txt` file, but the actual chapter marker when playing the file will be at the start of the latter chapter, not at the end of the former. `mkv` and `webm` also support arbitrary metadata values such as `hi=bye`.
+`mkv` and `webm`, the end time listed in the files metadata will be the value stated in the `chapters.txt` file, but the actual chapter marker when playing the file will be at the start of the latter chapter, not at the end of the former. `mkv` also supports arbitrary metadata values such as `hi=bye`.
 These values will be igonred by the other formats.

 ## Opening Chapter File